awsdocs/amazon-sagemaker-developer-guide/doc_source/data-wrangler-transform.md

 ## Unnest JSON data<a name="data-wrangler-transform-flatten-column"></a>

-If you have a \.csv file, you might values in your dataset that are JSON strings\.
+If you have a \.csv file, you might have values in your dataset that are JSON strings\.
 Similarly, you might have nested data in columns of either a Parquet file or a JSON document\.

 Use the **Flatten structured** operator to separate the first level keys into separate columns\.
 A first level key is a key that isn't nested within a value\.